 - Up to two online courses can be taken for credit during a period of two years.

-- Credits can be applied towards the Master/Postgraduate Diploma in Contemporary Diplomacy up to two years after completing the courses.
+- Credits can be applied towards the Postgraduate Diploma in Contemporary Diplomacy (which leads to the Master in Contemporary Diplomacy) up to two years after completing the courses.

 - Following successful completion, participants may order an official transcript from the University of Malta as proof of credits obtained.

 Applicants for accredited courses must meet University of Malta prerequisites:

 - Bachelor’s degree in a relevant subject with at least Second Class Honours.

 - Proof of English language proficiency obtained within the last two years (minimum requirements TOEFL: paper-based – 650; Internet-based – 95.
 IELTS: 6.5.
 Cambridge: Proficiency Certificate with Grade C or better).
 If when applying you are still waiting for your English language proficiency results, the University may issue a conditional letter of acceptance.

 - If your undergraduate study programme was taught entirely in English, this may be considered to fulfil the University of Malta’s English language requirement.
 You must present an official statement from the institution where you studied confirming that the language of instruction and assessment throughout the whole programme was English.